wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/world_pin.md

 out to be the {item}World Pin{}.

-Reminiscent of the anchors of olden times, it transmogrifies its incoming flow of [Aethum Flux](^affinity:aethum_flux) into a stabilizing particle stream capable of {concept}animating its surroundings{} (in layman's terms, it keeps the chunks loaded).
+Reminiscent of the anchors of olden times, it emits a stabilizing particle stream capable of {concept}animating its surroundings{} (in layman's terms, it keeps the chunks loaded).

 ;;;;;